 Cash flows from operating activities are cash flows which are generated by the main revenue producing activities of the business, usually cash receipts from the sale of goods and services.

 The operating activities cash flow is a key indicator that the trading activities of the business can generate sufficient cash to keep the business operational, repay loans to lenders, and pay dividends to shareholders.
+It also forms part of the calculation of free cash flow which is used by analysts to assess the business.

 Further details on cash flows from operating activities can be found in our operating cash flow from trading tutorial.